Browser Compatibility

 Recommended | ✅ | Fully recommended for all features.
 Preinstalled on Windows PCs. |

-Website Mode | ✅ | Full compatibility with all interface modes (sidepanel, pip, etc.). |
+Website Mode | ✅ | Full compatibility with all interface modes. |

-Browser Mode | ✅ | Complete Browser Mode support.
-No restrictions on extension capabilities. |
+Browser Mode | ✅ | Complete Browser Mode support. |

 Google Chrome